 There's a good chance that, as you're reading this, Erin is sleeping.
-After getting up "at the crack of stupid" for most of her adult life, she's left the CHFI Morning Show.
+After getting up "at the crack of stupid" for most of her adult life, she now lives with husband Rob on Vancouver Island, after leaving the CHFI morning show in December 2016.

 However, that marked the beginning of a magical time for her.